 Paul Geisler ’87 was a four-year student athletic trainer who worked with the Marietta College football, baseball, basketball and softball teams.
 He also rowed crew, played on the club lacrosse team, was a member of Lambda Chi Alpha, and worked as a student tour guide for the Office of Admission.
-Dr. Geisler is currently a Professor and Director of Athletic Training Education at Ithaca (New York) College.
-Dr. Geisler started his career in the clinical setting in Northern Virginia, Chapel Hill, North Carolina, and then Orlando, Florida, before moving into academia at Georgia Southern University.
-He was the National Director for HealthSouth Sports (golf, soccer, tennis and baseball) and was the former owner of SPEC Systems Inc. & the KineticGolf Program.
-Upon completing his doctorate, he joined Ithaca College in 2005 as the Athletic Training Director and was promoted to Professor in 2018.
+He was a Professor and Director of Athletic Training Education at Ithaca (New York) College for 15 years.
+Dr. Geisler is currently the Associate Dean of Health Sciences and Professor of Health Professions Education at Simmons University in Boston, Massachusetts.